-Prediction at the unmonitored site $s_0$ is obtained by adding up, as in the classical regression kriging, the two terms, i.e. $\hat{Y}_{s_0}(t) = \hat{\mu}_{s_0}(t) +\hat{e}_{s_0}(t)$, where $\hat{\mu}_{s_0}(t) = \hat{\alpha}(t) + \sum_p \hat{\gamma}_p(t) C_{p,0} + \sum_q \hat{\beta}_{q}(t) X_{q,0}(t)$ depends on the covariate values $C_{p,0}$ and $X_{q,0}(\cdot)$ at site $s_0$.\\ From now on we focus on the ordinary kriging case; this not only has been shown to be preferable when applied to a real dataset \citep{IgnaccoloSERRA} but contributes to keep a moderate computational complexity in what follows (the two other cases will be considered in the discussion).
+From now on we focus on the ordinary kriging case for the residual field; this contributes to keep a moderate computational complexity in what follows (the two other cases will be considered in the discussion).
 Indeed, the ordinary case turns to be computationally convenient because of the trace-variogram's use.
 Not only integration can be avoided when using B-splines, but also it is possible to show (see appendix) that the trace-variogram induces a covariance structure that is separable with respect to space and the domain of the functional data (e.g. time or depth).
 Moreover, \cite{Menafoglio2016} show that the solution to the Ordinary Kriging Problem via the trace-covariogram turns out to be the best finite-dimensional approximation of the operatorial kriging predictor for Hilbert-space valued random fields.

 Note that, in practice, data are gathered as a finite discrete set of observations $(t_j,y_{ij})$, $t_j \in T$, $j=1,\ldots,M$, $i=1,\ldots,n$.
-Thus, before fitting Model (\ref{concurrent}), raw data need to be transformed into functional observations assuming $y_{ij}=Y_{s_i}(t_j)+ \delta_{ij}$, where $\delta_{ij}$ represents measurement error and $Y_{s_i}(\cdot)$ is a continuous function that corresponds to a realization of the functional random field $\left\{\Upsilon_{s}, s \in D \right\}$ at site $s_i$.
+Thus, before fitting Model (\ref{concurrent}), raw data can be transformed into functional observations assuming $y_{ij}=Y_{s_i}(t_j)+ \delta_{ij}$, where $\delta_{ij}$ represents measurement error and $Y_{s_i}(\cdot)$ is a continuous function that corresponds to a realization of the functional random field $\left\{\Upsilon_{s}, s \in D \right\}$ at site $s_i$.
 The conversion from discrete data to curves involves smoothing; we use cubic B-splines and the R package \texttt{fda} \citep{fdaR}, choosing the number of basis functions and penalty parameter using functional cross-validation \citep{IgnaccoloSERRA}.